 Services have not been able to engage with child Living in a chaotic / dysfunctional household Low self-esteem / self confidence Association with others who have been exploited Self-harm indicators and/or mental health concerns and/or suicidal thoughts/attempts Injuries - evidence of physical or sexual assault Has there been a recent relationship breakdown with family and or peers?
 Is the young person homeless?
 Association with older and/or risky peers - who are they?
 Is the young person a Young Carer?
-Change in education attendance/Change in education provider/Missing from education/Non-attendance in education
+Change in education attendance/Change in Change in education attendance/Change in education provider/Missing from education/Non-attendance in education